May 4, 2016

 Highlights Of New Rules For Uber (PTCs) And Taxis

 There are many new rules that will apply to Uber drivers and other ride sharing services if they want to operate in Toronto.
-Some rules for taxis have also changed in efforts to help make things more fair.
+Some rules for taxis have also changed in effort to help make things more fair.
 Below is a summary of some of the key changes.

 - Uber - Can only book fares by using a smartphone app.